decentsocial/website/blog/2020-10-11-Get-things-done-for-real.md

 Put down whatever crosses your mind, **at all times during the day**, in the categories you have defined.

+The idea is to have this weekly planning at your hands whenever you need it.

 ## Visibility

 On a sheet of paper I can clearly scan and evaluate my next most important step to take.